Criminal procedure in South Africa: Structure of State prosecuting authority

 There is a single national prosecuting authority.
 The structure of the prosecuting authority is set out in detail in the NPA Act.
 The National Director of Public Prosecutions (NDPP) is at its head.
 Under the NDPP, there are several Deputy NDPPs.
-Each area of High Court jurisdiction is headed by a Director of Public Prosecutions (DPP), who replace what was previously know a Attorney General, who are under the overall control of the NDPP.
+Each area of High Court jurisdiction is headed by a Director of Public Prosecutions (DPP), who replace what was previously known an Attorney General, who are under the overall control of the NDPP.

 NDPP sets the policy framework of the NPA.
 The NDPP, Deputy NDPPs and DPPs are appointed by the President of the Republic.
 The Minister appoints Deputy DPPs to assist DPPs with their work.
 Deputy DPPs have, subject to control of their DPPs, the same powers as DPPs.

 The NDPP appoints prosecutors.
 Prosecutors do the hands-on work under control of DPPs.
 Each magistrate's court has one or more prosecutors, depending on its size.
 The biggest, Johannesburg, has well over 100.
 Prosecutors do prosecutions in the district magistrate's courts and in magistrate court of the Regional Division.

 DPPs also have a number of prosecutors on their own staff, known as state advocates.
 They perform High Court prosecutions, appeal from lower courts, and also spend much time assisting with the decision process in cases referred to the DPP for decision.
 They also handle representations from the public.
 Most decisions on criminal cases are taken by prosecutors in the lower courts, who lead extremely busy lives.
 In the more serious or difficult cases, in terms of standing instructions, prosecutors refer their decisions to their area DPPs.

 Before any prosecutor can act as such, he must have written authority to prosecute from his DPP.
 All prosecutors have to take an oath of office before acting as such.

 Issues such as the role and position of the prosecuting authority are very topical, especially in the light of recent cases involving President Jacob Zuma.